 The CWaPE has made a number of decisions affecting tariffs in the first months of 2025.
 Firstly, on 13th February 2025, the CWaPE approved a revision of the re-invoicing tariffs for the transport of Walloon DSOs for the 2025 tariff year.
-This revision, requested by the regulator itself, stems from the tariff revision for the public service obligations of the TSO Elia, approved by the CREG and applicable from 1st January 2025.
+This revision, requested by the regulator itself, stems from the tariff revision for the public service obligations of the DSO Elia, approved by the CREG and applicable from 1st January 2025.
 But above all, on 20th February 2025, the Walloon regulator approved the application for a revision of the authorized electricity revenue for 2025-2029 for ORES Assets, submitted on 31st January of the same year.
 This application, which has given rise to numerous exchanges between ORES and the CWaPE, stems from the adoption by the Walloon Parliament in April 2024 of an amending decree providing for the extensive rollout of smart electricity meters by the end of 2029 and the modification by the CWaPE of the 2025-2029 tariff methodology to bring it into line with this amending decree.
 It provides ORES Assets with the resources necessary for the implementation of this across-the-board rollout.
 It should also be noted that, at the request of the Walloon Region, discussions, which have not yet been concluded, have taken place between the distribution system operators, the Administration and the CWaPE, on the allocation of some or all of the subsidies received in the context of energy transition to smart meters alone.
-In January and February 2025, following the numerous exchanges between ORES and NEOWAL, the pure intermunicipal financing companies associated in ORES Assets approve the dividend policy 2025-2039 of ORES Assets as well as the shareholders' agreement by taking up the principles.
-On 25th February 2025, the employment contract of Mr. Benoît Médaets, IT Director until 25th February 2025, was terminated.
+The contract of Mr. Benoît Médaets, IT Director until 25th February 2025, was terminated on 20th March 2025.
 Grégory Van Koninckxloo was appointed to take over the management of this Department on a temporary basis.
-On 14th March 2025, ORES finalized a €250 million bond financing operation with American institutional investors.
+On 14th March 2025, ORES finalized a€250 million bond financing operation with American institutional investors.
 ORES Assets has granted its guarantee to this financing.